The Cold War plane that's still the world's fastest aircraft

 The task of designing such an ambitious machine fell on Clarence "Kelly" Johnson, one of the world's greatest aircraft designers, and his secret division of engineers at Lockheed, called Skunk Works.
 "Everything had to be invented.
 Everything," recalled Johnson, who died in 1990, the same year the Blackbirds were first retired from service.

-The original plane in the Blackbird family was called the A-12 and made its maiden flight on on April 30, 1962.
+The original plane in the Blackbird family was called the A-12 and made its maiden flight on April 30, 1962.
 In total, 13 A-12s were produced, and the plane was a top secret, special access program operated by the CIA.

 Titanium skin